Fractured Chain-of-Thought Reasoning: Preliminary

 To better reflect the internal reasoning process, we enhance diversity by sampling $m$ additional random seeds for each of $n$ thinking processes:

-However, standard sampling methods only operate on the reasoning trajectory or the final outputs, overlooking the model's intermediate reasoning dynamics. \emph{To fully exploit the internal structure of CoT reasoning, we propose sampling not just across independent trajectories, but also across intermediate reasoning stages.}
+However, standard sampling methods only operate on the reasoning trajectory or the final solutions, overlooking the model's intermediate reasoning dynamics. \emph{To fully exploit the internal structure of CoT reasoning, we propose sampling not just across independent trajectories, but also across intermediate reasoning steps.}